Home / Journals / MCB / Vol.16, No.3, 2019

 Molecular & Cellular Biomechanics, Vol.16, No.3, pp. 163-178, 2019, DOI:10.32604/mcb.2019.07689

 Abstract Professor Y.C.
 Fung has made tremendous impacts on science, engineering and humanity through his research and its applications, by setting the highest standards, through educating many students and their students, and providing his exemplary leadership.
 He has applied his profound knowledge and elegant analytical methods to the study of biomedical problems with rigor and excellence.
 He established the foundations of biomechanics in living tissues and organs.
-Through his vision of the power of “making models” to explain and predict biological phenomena, Dr. Fung opened up new vista for bioengineering, from organs-systems to molecules-genes, and has provided the foundation of research… More >
+Through his vision of the power of “making models” to explain and predict biological phenomena, Dr. Fung opened up new vista for bioengineering, from organs-systems to molecules-genes, and has More >

 • Open AccessOpen Access